 Mr Kieran O’Flynn, Consultant Urological Surgeon at Salford Royal NHS Foundation Trust (left), and Mr John McGrath, Consultant Urologist at Royal Devon and Exeter NHS Foundation Trust (right), have replaced Simon Harrison as GIRFT’s joint clinical leads for urology.

 Simon continues to be involved in the programme and to offer advice after publishing GIRFT’s first national report on urology in July 2018, together with a handbook (see below) containing both a guide to setting up urology area networks (UANs) and good practice case studies to share with trusts.

-Click here to read the most recent GIRFT publication in the March 2022 edition of the Journal of Clinical Urology (JCU): "To what extent have key recommendations from the "Getting It Right First Time" programme for urology in England been implemented?"
+Click here to read the most recent GIRFT publication in the March 2022 edition of the Journal of Clinical Urology (JCU): "To what extent have key recommendations from the 'Getting It Right First Time' programme for urology in England been implemented?"

-What are the plans for GIRFT urology?
+What was the aim of GIRFT urology?

 Professor Tim Briggs, chair of the GIRFT programme and National Director of Clinical Improvement for the NHS, said: